 In India, the celebrations begin with the sight of the new moon the night before.
 Homes are cleaned, and new clothes are worn to welcome the New Year.
 A special festive meal known as the Maanga Pachadi is prepared, which blends six different tastes representing the diverse experiences of the year ahead.
 Temples across the country witness special prayers and offerings.
 The festivities also include cultural performances, carnivals, and processions making it an important cultural celebration in the Indian calendar.
 Tamil New Year is celebrated on the first day of the Tamil month of Chithirai, which typically falls around the 14th of April.

-Facts about Tamil New Year
+Top 6 Facts for 2026 Tamil New Year in India

 In the News and Trending in India for Tamil New Year